 •International Village/Food Festival — Sample food from around the world and learn about other students’ cultures.

-UT has more than 200 student organizations for a variety of cultural, religious, social and academics interests, including Student Government and 19 fraternities and 13 sororities (some of which are housed on campus at McComas Village).
-See the complete list of student organizations at utoledo.edu/studentaffairs/osi/orglisting.html and learn more about Greek life at utoledo.edu/studentaffairs/osi/greek
+UT has more than 280 student organizations for a variety of cultural, religious, social and academics interests, including Student Government and 19 fraternities and 13 sororities (some of which are housed on campus at McComas Village).
+See the complete list of student organizations at utoledo.edu/studentaffairs/osi/orglisting/ and learn more about Greek life at utoledo.edu/studentaffairs/osi/greek

 See game schedules and read more at utrockets.com

 The University offers students, staff/faculty and guest several dining options while on campus.
-On Main Campus, you may choose from one of our all-you-can-eat dining halls, the relaxed atmospheres of our restaurants, or visit the Food Court in the Student Union for our retail dining.
-Our retail dining includes KFC Express®, Magic Wok®, Pizza Hut Express®, Subway®, Starbucks®, and Croutons®.
+On Main Campus, you may choose from one of our all-you-can-eat dining halls, the relaxed atmospheres of our restaurants, or visit the Food Court in the Student Union for our quick service restaurants (QSR) options.
+Our QSR dining includes Magic Wok®, Pizza Hut Express®, Subway®, Starbucks®, , Croutonz and Agave, ®.
 In addition, we have over 150 vending machines throughout Main Campus.
 With the wide variety of food options on campus you are sure to find the food that meets your cravings.
 To learn more about on-campus and off-campus dining, visit utoledo.edu/mealplans/oncampus.html

 Student Recreation Center